 When I was 9 years old, my stepfather bought a resort in the Florida Keys.
 From just outside of Detroit, Michigan to Islamorada, Florida was definitely a change, in the end not necessarily a bad one but for me, living in a childhood fraught with the dangers brought on by the alcoholism and narcissism of both my mother and stepfather, moving away from my grandmother and aunts (my mother's two best friends Cindy and Georgette, who were more mother to me than anyone else save for my grandmother) was terrifying.
 Up to that point I always knew that when anything was truly out of hand or dangerous, I could call them, or manipulate my mother into somehow giving me to them, and I would be safe.
 And happy.

-But now, it would be my mother and her husband, (or M&M, which stood for Manhattan and Martini, their eventual pet name), coral snakes, palmetto bugs, wolf spiders, scorpions (and yes, I was stung by one!), tropical storms, and cigarettes.
+But now, it would be my mother and her husband, (or M&M which is what I called them in my head, and which stood for Manhattan and Martini), coral snakes, palmetto bugs, wolf spiders, scorpions (and yes, I was stung by one!), tropical storms, and cigarettes.
 Lots and lots of cigarettes.
 The move took place in January so you may think, “Damn kid, you're lucky!
 You missed winter in Detroit!”
 Uh huh.
-But I was a socially awkward genius freak starting at a new school in the middle of the year.
+But I was a socially awkward geek freak starting at a new school in the middle of the year.
 And (and you're not gonna believe this) they were going to send me to a public school!
 Coral snakes were one thing, but this was barbaric.

-Yes, I was a bit of a snob, but to be fair I had never gone to a public school before and with a soaring intelligence, a photo and audiographic memory, and a ravenous, knowledge-devouring nature, I was usually the “smartest” person in the room even at 9 years old.
-I know now of course that my academic knowledge may have given many adults a run for their money, but my emotional intelligence was in its infancy and my Brainy Smurf, know-it-all behavior could be irritating and even painful for others.
+Yes, I was a bit of a snob, but to be fair I had never gone to a public school before and with an echoic and eidetic memory and a ravenous, knowledge-devouring nature, I was sometimes "off-putting" to other kids.
+I know now of course that my academic knowledge may have given some adults a run for their money, but my emotional intelligence was in its infancy and my Brainy Smurf, know-it-all behavior could be irritating and even painful for others.
 I remember one of my mother’s girlfriends saying, right in front of me, “How can you stand to be around him?
 I mean he is always correcting people.”
 Yikes.

 I never said anything of course.
 When my mother said it would be an adventure, I smiled and agreed.
 I cried in my room, or out on the jetty, but never so she could see.
 Every day, anytime I was alone, for the first several months...I missed my Grandma so much.
 But then the most remarkable series of events...